affans/yorkuthesis/README.md

-# Latex Template for master/phd
+# Latex Template for master/phd @ York University
-## York University, Toronto, Canada
+York University, Toronto, Canada

-Last update: November 2018.

 This is a Latex class file that satisifies the organization and technical Requirements of a [masters/phd](http://gradstudies.yorku.ca/current-students/thesis-dissertation/organization/) thesis set out by Faculty of Graduate Studies, York University.

 ### Download
 Download the `.cls` file in the same folder you are working in (or install it system-wide if you have the technical skills to do so).
+See the `thesis.tex` file for a minimal working example.

 ### Settings
-See the `thesis.tex` file for a minimal working example.

 **Information**
 ```